asthavohra/astha-vohra-bandsite/README.md

 # Bandsite

-This project has one responsive main page
+This project has two responsive pages

 ## Extra Features